huridocs/uwazi/SELF_HOSTED_INSTRUCTIONS.md

 By default, Uwazi runs on `localhost` on port 3000, so point your browser to http://localhost:3000 and authenticate yourself with the default username "admin" and password "change this password now".
 It is advisable to create your own system service configuration.
 Check out the user guide for [more configuration options](https://github.com/huridocs/uwazi/wiki/Install-Uwazi-on-your-server).

+## How to upgrade from a previous install.sh installation
+Previous installation with install.sh created uploaded files folders inside the uwazi build folder, to migrate and use the release that we publish just follow the [First one-time setup](#First one-time setup) but instead of creating the folders, move them from the previous installation path
+`mv old_uwazi_path/uwazi-production/uploaded_files /home/user/uwazi`
+`mv old_uwazi_path/uwazi-production/custom_uploads /home/user/uwazi`
+`mv old_uwazi_path/uwazi-production/temporal_files /home/user/uwazi`
+`mv old_uwazi_path/uwazi-production/log /home/user/uwazi`

+After this, [Update to the next release](#Update Uwazi to a new release), keep in mind that probably you were using the default database name and elastic index `uwazi_development` if that is the case and you want to keep using it you will need omit DATABASE_NAME and INDEX_NAME from all the commands you run